 Call an admission representative at 877.751.5783 or request more information.

-Through an educational alliance with Ochsner Health System, Chamberlain University is opening a New Orleans campus focused on student success by offering personalized attention and care.
+Through an educational alliance with Ochsner Health System, Chamberlain University opened a New Orleans campus focused on student success by offering personalized attention and care.
 The goal of this educational alliance is to develop a strong pipeline for our future healthcare workforce and help address the current nursing shortage across the state.

 Chamberlain students will have the exclusive opportunity to complete their clinical rotations at Ochsner Health System facilities and partner locations.
 To broaden their experience, third-year students will have the opportunity to apply for a BSN Nurse Technician Honors Program and will have access to system nursing professional development programs at Ochsner Health System.